opendaylight/releng-builder/docs/jenkins.rst

       </tr>
       <tr>
         <td colspan="4">
-          A CentOS 7 system purpose built for doing OpenStack testing using DevStack.
+          CentOS 7 system purpose built for doing OpenStack testing using DevStack.
 This minion is primarily targeted at the needs of the OVSDB project.
 It has OpenJDK 1.7 (aka Java7) and OpenJDK 1.8 (Java8) and other basic DevStack related bits installed.